 Some commenters have wondered how important it is to keep studying smoking because rates—at least in the US—are declining.
 From the Washington Post:

 A separate report in the [CDC’s] Morbidity and Mortality Weekly Report shows how much progress has been made against cigarette smoking over the past decade.
 From 2005 to 2015, smoking among adults declined from 20.9 percent, or 45.1 million people, to 15.1 percent, or 36.5 million.
 The overall rate fell 1.7 percentage points last year alone, resulting in the lowest prevalence since the CDC began collecting data in 1965.

 But there are 1 billion active smokers.
 That bad habit will be responsible for millions of preventative cancer deaths and lots of human suffering around the world.
-There is also a lot of uncertainty about funding for public health research and initiatives with the new presidential administration.
-Time to study the impacts of smoking on health might be limited— Vice President-elect Mike Pence once wrote in a newspaper opinion piece, “despite they hysteria from the political class and the media, smoking doesn’t kill.”
+There is also a lot of uncertainty about funding for public health research and initiatives.
+Time to study the impacts of smoking on health might be limited— Vice President Mike Pence once wrote in a newspaper opinion piece, “despite they hysteria from the political class and the media, smoking doesn’t kill.”

 A version of this article previously appeared on the GLP on November 29, 2016.